 Description of program activities: Snow plows and street sweepers occasionally remove or deface the labels attached to catch basins.
-As a result, Facilities Services reinstalls the labels as needed.
-Facilities Services and Environmental Health and Safety (EHS) developed an electronic tracking system so that catch basins are relabeled within the 90-day period.
+As a result, Environmental Health & Safety reinstalls the labels as needed.

 Each year WSU Pullman shall distribute educational information to tenants and residents on the impact of stormwater discharges on receiving waters, and steps that can be taken to reduce pollutants in stormwater runoff.
 Distribution of this information will be by electronic means.
 Appropriate topics may include: